mnt-home/swiftchain/README.md

 # Output: ['Hello 95', 'Hello 96', 'Hello 97', 'Hello 98', 'Hello 99']

 ```
+This blockchain object may then be, for example, pickled into a byte representation and send to another node in a network.

-For more information on how to use swiftchain, please consult the documentation.
+For more information on how to use swiftchain, please consult the wiki.

 ## Limitations